-In addition to that, these feature a comfortable cork and foam grips that feels rather sturdy in your hands.
-And the padded wrists straps help ensure that you don’t lose a pole along the way, even if you drop it accidentally.
+In addition to that, these feature comfortable cork and foam grips that feel rather sturdy in your hands.
+And the padded wrists straps help ensures that you don’t lose a pole along the way, even if you drop it accidentally.

 The best thing about these hiking poles is that the pair weighs a mere 9 ounces.
 That’s definitely as light as it gets – with the cheaper aluminum options, it’s more like 9 ounces per pole, and not for the entire pair.

 In addition to that, these Black Diamond Distance Z poles also feature lightweight and breathable EVA foam grips that feel comfortable in your hand.
-There’s also non-slip EVA foam mini-grip extensions, for a comfortable and sturdy grip regardless of the terrain you’re facing.
+There are also non-slip EVA foam mini-grip extensions, for a comfortable and sturdy grip regardless of the terrain you’re facing.

-The only downside of these hiking poles is the steeper price tag – they are pretty expensive for casual hikers and people who don’t actually need anything too expensive.
+The only downside of the Black Diamond Distance trekking pole is the steeper price tag – they are pretty expensive for casual hikers and people who don’t actually need anything too expensive.
 But I’m willing to bet that the passionate backpackers and hikers clicked the buy button as soon as they saw the 9-ounce weight – that’s something no other pair can compete with.

 The Mons Peak IX poles are another great collapsible option.
 These are some of the lightest poles you can get your hands on, considering that a pair weighs a mere 13.9 oz.
 If weight is your main priority, it doesn’t get much better than the Tiger Paw trekking poles.